20shaked20/Elevator_Project/README.md

-An online algorithm for elevator callings:
+# An online algorithm for elevator callings:

--We can’t tell how many people will use the elevator during the day.
+*We can’t tell how many people will use the elevator during the day.

 Each time the elevator system gets a call our system will need to decide which elevator to send to our user.
 We’ll give an illustration - the elevator controller gets a call to a certain floor, we have several scenarios to consider: